OPTIMI HOME & CLASSROOM: Modernising Methods in Age-Old Industry

 A chartered accountant and experienced leader, her goal is to use the tools developed by the company to assist wherever possible in the journey of a learner.

 “My vision is that we help every learner in South Africa in one way or another.
 We have so many different products and solutions – it’s a very broad sector.
-Our group vision is to bring accessible learning to all, and our work in the Home division is a big part of that.
+Our group vision is to bring accessible learning to all, and our work in the Home & Classroom division is a big part of that.

 Optimi sees trends coming across AI, nanolearning, VR, cloud-based learning, gamification, and mobile learning, and the team is busy getting to grips with these trends to apply them effectively for users.
 The result is, hopefully, a future where education knows no bounds, empowering individuals to realise their full potential and shape a brighter tomorrow.

 “The online school was something we always thought about but the market wasn’t quite ready for it.
+COVID changed perceptions on this mode of learning and lead to us launching our online school, which has almost 2000 enrolled learners today”.

 ACCELERATED ADOPTION

 “In terms of technology, education has been one of the markets that has been very slow, prior to Covid, in adopting new technology.
 The pandemic has accelerated that.
-It has forced schools to use new platforms, and it has forced people to think of online schooling, home schooling, and other options, because there was no choice.
+It has forced schools to use new platforms, and it has forced parents to think of online schooling, home schooling, and other options, because there was no choice.

 “From a school perspective, teachers had to go online or use new platforms to push content to learners.
 Those tools had not been needed before.
 The situation made the whole sector view technology in education very differently.